10/12 Frontierland 2p - 4pm OR Text 4 a visit 650-275-3011

 Let's bring leadership to the Pacifica School District.
 Recall the PSD Board.

-No. The cabinet and interim superintendent and key staff remain in place.
 We need a fresh and clean start of the Pacifica School Board to gain trust of the teachers, both unions, and the entire community of Pacifica, including parents and taxpayers.

 Pacifica cannot afford any more time with the existing board in place.
 Let's bring change to Pacifica School District.